buttahtoast/helm-charts/charts/library/README.md

 #### Arguments

-If an as required marked argument is missing, the template engine will intentionaly.
+If an as required marked argument is missing, the template engine will fail intentionally.

   * `.` - The input you want to process by this function